markisrt4/mrtechforge.github.io/services/secure-network-services.md

 <section class="service-section forge-service-pricing">
   <h2 class="services-heading">What’s Included (Capabilities)</h2>
   <p>
-    These are the building blocks MRTF uses across packages.
+    These are the building blocks we design across packages.
 The exact mix depends on your environment and goals.
   </p>

   {% if sn and sn.offerings %}